 Distance from Atlanta: 150 miles (2 hours, 20 minutes)

 Did you know that Georgia has its own Little Grand Canyon?
-Located in Lumpkin, Providence Canyon State Park is a must-see destination in the state.
-Plus, admission to the park is only $5, making it a budget-friendly day trip from Atlanta.
+Located in Lumpkin, Providence Canyon State Park is one of the best day trips from Atlanta.
+Plus, admission to the park is only $5, making it a budget-friendly option!
 Depending on how much time you have, you can hike the 2.5-mile Canyon Loop Trail, veering off to see the individual Canyons 1-9, or even take on the 7-mile Backcountry Trail.

 As you’ll learn on your visit, this breathtaking canyon is actually the result of erosion from poor farming practices in the 1800s!
 Regardless of how it came to be, Providence Canyon is now one of the most remarkable and unique places to visit in the state of Georgia.